Nuitka/Nuitka-website/site/posts/nuitka-package-config-part2.rst

 So, there are actually a couple of ways to resolve this.
 One would be to just provide the empty directories that non-Windows is checking to exist.
 These would then have to be deployed.
-There is actually support for that in Nuitka package configuration.
+There is actually support for that in Nuitka Package Configuration.

 And we have examples of that in our existing configuration, e.g. for ``Crypto.Util._raw_api``.